telerik/document-processing-docs/knowledge-base/convert-to-pdf.md

 ## Convert a Spreadsheet Document to PDF

 While the so far discussed libraries allow working with text documents, with **SpreadProcessing** you can create, import and export tabular data.
-This library supports the most common file formats for storing spreadsheet documents - XLSX, XLS CSV.
+This library supports the most common file formats for storing spreadsheet documents - XLSX, XLS, XLSM, CSV.
 All format providers are listed and described in the corresponding [Formats and Conversion section]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}).

 >note In order to enable the export to PDF in SpreadProcessing, you will need to add a reference to the **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf** assembly.
 For the full list of dependencies required by SpreadProcessing, check the [Getting Started]({%slug radspreadprocessing-getting-started%}) topic.